-For many people, Easter is one of the most important religious holidays and it is usually associated with colored eggs and lovely bunnies.
+For many people, Easter is one of the most important religious holidays, and it is usually associated with colored eggs and lovely bunnies.
 This is also a great family holiday that we annually celebrate with people we love.
-The first thing we should do on this day is visiting early church services and only then we can have fun with our family and friends.
-You can hardly imagine Easter celebration without numerous tasty and festive dishes that are cooked for this special occasion in every home.
+The first thing we should do on this day is visiting early church services, and only then we can have fun with our family and friends.
+You can hardly imagine an Easter celebration without numerous tasty and festive dishes that are cooked for this special occasion in every home.
 There are a lot of traditional Easter foods around the world.
-In spite of their incredible popularity these foods differ from country to country.
-If you want to please your family with delicious Easter foods and make this holiday unforgettable I recommend you to include one of the following dishes into your menu this year.
+In spite of their incredible popularity, these foods differ from country to country.
+If you want to please your family with delicious Easter foods and make this holiday unforgettable, I recommend you to include one of the following dishes into your menu this year.

 1. Easter Eggs

 Surely, Easter eggs are the first food that comes to our mind when we think about this wonderful holiday.
 Easter eggs are believed to be an incarnation of new life that Jesus Christ got on Easter Sunday.
 It’s not the taste that makes this food one of the most favorite and preferable Easter treats.
 It’s all about their religious significance and the joy we get while painting eggs before the holiday.
 Children adore this special preparation, that’s why you should try to involve them in this cheerful activity.
 It will fill your home with a warm and delightful atmosphere so that this event will be memorable for you.
 Besides, various chocolate eggs and chicks are available at most supermarkets these days.